 - Need any prescriptions refilled?

-- Your pharmacy will mostly like work with you when you explain you are travelling.
+- Your pharmacy will mostly likely work with you when you explain you are traveling.
 Worst case, your doctor may need to call in an extra prescription, which is why you want to get that process started.

 - Clean out your purse and keep only essentials.

 - If travelling overseas, make and take a copy of your passport…just in case.
 This will help expedite the replacement process if you lose your passport.
 Keep the spare copy separate from your actual passport.

 - Need to prepay bills?

 - We eat down our fridge, paying particular attention to items that will perish while we are gone.